 We will be using Google Classroom for completing some individual assignments, group projects and so you have easy access to class notes and activities.
-You may also be given a login so that you can access a Regents level online textbook Prentice Hall's World History.
-You also have an AP text to use either at home or online.
+You will have access to a Regents level online textbook Prentice Hall's World History via the Google Classroom.
+You will also have an AP textbook we will occasionally use but you will be given in class many other resources in class.
 Planning ahead may be necessary if you do not access to the internet at home.
 Downloading the Google suite of apps on your smart phone may be helpful as well!
-Students are strongly encouraged to use Google Classroom to go back over notes, assignments materials missed.
+Students are strongly encouraged to use Google Classroom to go back over notes, assignments and get materials missed.

-Notebook, Binder & Divid. ers, Index Cards, Pens, Pencils & Multicolored Highlighters You are responsible to Toring them to class)
+Notebook, Binder & Dividers, Pens, Pencils & Multi-colored OU are responsible to bring